aerocat/RateMyBooks/README.md

 So, I spent the next 2 hours writing this script.
 I hadn't used Python in a while so I kept googling stuff like proper syntax or basic functions :P, nonetheless I was pretty proud when I finished it.

+A cool thing about using the GoodReads API is that most of the time it will recognize the book even with an incomplete title.
+In addition, since the API provides all sort of data associated with the book, the script outputs other interesting info like author and publication year.

 ## How to use it:
 0. Requirements:
 If you don't have them already, you need to install the two Python modules BeautifulSoup and lxml.
 Using pip: